-When asked how the training heled them in their work, the participants pointed primarily to their improved teaching approach.
+When asked how the training helped them in their work, the participants pointed primarily to their improved teaching approach.
 More than half of the participants said the training helped them shift from theory to practice, from explanation to learning-by-doing.
-They indicated also that the training allowed them to realize the importance of earlier preparation, assessment of trainees' abilities and ensuring that sessions are not only informative, but also engaging. $\nabla$ As a trainer, I found it beneficial to blend theoretical and practical teaching, deviating from our usual approach of theory-first.
+They indicated that the training allowed them to realize the importance of earlier preparation, assessment of trainees' abilities and ensuring that sessions are not only informative, but also engaging:

+As a trainer, I found it beneficial to blend theoretical and practical teaching, deviating from our usual approach of theory-first.
 The training emphasized hands-on learning, omitting typical slides, like during CPR instruction where we learned by doing.
 It also provided insights on effective training, considering trainees' levels and encouraging shared experiences.
-F, 8 years of experience

-$\mathcal{D}\mathcal{D}$ The insights into effective communication with the audience significantly contributed to my understanding of being a trainer.
-M, 3 years of experience
+$\Im \Im$ The insights into effective communication with the audience significantly contributed to my understanding of being a trainer.

-$\mathcal{D}\mathcal{D}$ Previously, certain technical procedures were not executed concurrently, and I also encountered variations from country to country.
+Previously, certain technical procedures were not executed concurrently, and I also encountered variations from country to country.
 This experience has facilitated my personal growth by enhancing my ability to navigate diverse technical requirements.
 Moreover, in the past, my approach to presentations involved creating slides.
 However, I have now gained insight into the importance of comprehensive preparation and effective engagement with trainees.

 F, 3.5 years of experience

-$\mathcal{D}\mathcal{D}$ I've transformed my training approach.
+I've transformed my training approach.
 Previously, it was more theoretical, relying on Power Point slides.
 Now, I've learned to teach in a more engaging manner, ensuring trainees find it easy to understand and remember.
-M, 6 years of experience

-$\nabla$ I grasped the essence of high-quality CPR from the training and, in turn, shared this knowledge by emphasizing practical skills over theoretical teaching.
-M, 3 years of experience
+\mathbb{N} I grasped the essence of high-quality CPR from the training and, in turn, shared this knowledge by emphasizing practical skills over theoretical teaching.

-One of the respondents pointed to shortages of equipment at medical institutions where he had taught.
-During the ToT, he believed, equipment unavailable in many other contexts had been used.
-Nonetheless, he saw this as an opportunity to learn how to use the more advanced devices rather than a risk of incompatibility between the training and the actual work conditions in Ethiopian hospitals:
+One of the respondents pointed to shortages of equipment at medical institutions where they had taught.
+During the ToT, they believed the equipment unavailable and many other techniques had been used.
+Nonetheless, they saw this as an opportunity to learn how to use the more advanced devices rather than risk incompatibility between the training and the actual work conditions in Ethiopian hospitals:

-$\overline{\eta}\overline{\eta}$ Typically, during training sessions conducted by Polish aid, there is an introduction to pedagogy at the outset.
+77 Typically, during training sessions conducted by Polish aid, there is an introduction to pedagogy at the outset.
 This approach has enhanced my skills as a trainer, as we used to commence training without this pedagogical foundation.
 Fortunately, we conducted the training at the Alert CPD Center, providing trainees with hands-on experience using the materials we utilized in the training.
 However, if we were to conduct the training elsewhere, we might face challenges in accessing the same equipment.
 This presents a gap that may require trainees to adapt to situations where equipment is not readily available.
 Nevertheless, the primary benefit for trainees lies in the aspects I initially highlighted.(

 The respondents who declared to have already integrated the training's takeaways into their teaching practice were asked about the feedback they had received from their trainees.
 All of them said the feedback was positive.
 Their trainees' reasons for satisfaction typically included reliance on practical exercises as the trainers' main teaching method and well-prepared course materials, as well as realizing the utility of prehospital skills.
-Some of the respondents said also that the ToT helped them effectively tackle challenges such as differing levels of their trainees or their wavering attention.
+Some of the respondents said also that the ToT helped them effectively tackle challenges such as differing skill levels in their trainees or their wavering attention.

-$\mathcal{D}\mathcal{D}$ The feedback was excellent.
+ablaThe feedback was excellent.
 They were happy because we showed them how to efficiently use available resources and apply practical work.
 It was engaging, with positive comments regarding the training's continuity.

 Trainer, F, with 8 years of experience